Asynchronous proxy node¶

 On the munin master¶

 We use ssh encapsulated connections with munin async.
-In the the munin master configuration you need to configure a host with a “ssh://” address.
+In the the munin master configuration you need to configure a host with a “ssh://” address and append the command to be executed to the ssh address.

-You will need to create an SSH key for the “munin” user, and distribute this to all nodes running munin-asyncd.
+You will need to create an SSH key for the “munin” user on the master, and distribute the public key to the specified node defined in the config.

 On the munin node¶